 - Don’t go around by yourself late at night, wherever you are; Kathmandu, Pokhara, or even in the mountains.
 Get back to your accommodation before it gets too late or be with other people.

 - On the subject of accommodation, DON’T just book yourself cheap places to stay.
-Talk to fellow travelers, read reviews, make sure that the lodge has a good reputation.
+Talk to fellow travelers, read reviews, make sure that the lodge is a good Kathmnandu hostel.

 - A good way to make friends with local ladies is to book yourself into family-run guesthouses or homestays.
 The women who run these are usually SUPER friendly and will be very open to foreigners.